Huguitis/aoi.js-documentation/src/functions/Events/newRole.md

 ---
 title: $newRole
 description: $newRole holds data of a role that was created, updated, or deleted.
-Used in role update / delete / create callbacks, or else it won't give any data.
+Used in role update / delete / create events, or else it won't give any data.
 id: newRole
 ---

 `$newRole` holds data of a role that was created, updated, or deleted.
-Used in role update / delete / create callbacks, or else it won't give any data.
+Used in role update / delete / create events, or else it won't give any data.

 ## Usage